 - Entrepreneurs only?

+This Dark Capitalism finally will eat democracy as Phil Kotler made it very clear in Vienna.
 But what is the alternative?
-The Entrepreneurial Society should be a society with a real “Entrepreneurial DNA” in the best INCLUSIVE way possible, where we all and not only members of an elite have an entrepreneurial attitude towards each other.
+The Entrepreneurial Society should be a society with a real “Entrepreneurial DNA” in the best INCLUSIVE way possible, where we all and not only a few members of an elite (“Uber Menschen”) have an entrepreneurial attitude towards each other.

 - Disruption only?